shahrukh14/vue-js-learn/README.md

 # vue-learn

-This repo is for learn and practice Vue 3
+This repo is for learn , practice and developing with Vue 3 using Vite.

 ## Recommended IDE Setup